 ColecoVision: Right or Purple Button (SAC)

 This mode is used for Atari and like controllers that really have no electronics in them.
 Once in Atari mode there is no way to detect a new controller.
 So, to leave this mode you must press the reset button.
-When you first plug in the 4-play any ports without a controller plugged in will default to Atari mode.
-If a port is not detecting a controller, it may be in Atari mode.
+When you first plug in the 4-play or Gamer-Pro, any ports without a controller plugged in will default to Atari mode.

 The white arrow in this image indicates the port that becomes active in Single-Player Mode.
 The mode is toggled via the DIP switches on the base of the 4-Play unit as follows: Do not read the labels on the DIP's themselves, follow the sticker.

 There is a reset/upgrade button beside each port on the 4-Play.
 During normal use it works as a reset button, forcing the unit to re-detect the connected controller.
 If you hold it down however, it tells its 4-Play port to go into upgrade mode.
 When you release it, it will go back to normal operation.
 To upgrade firmware, you must first hold down the reset/upgrade button.
 The first time you do this, your system will indicate, "BLISS-UPDATOR hardware found."
 Make sure to let the driver installation finish before letting go of the button.
 For upgrades, you can use the API tool or the older HIDBootFlash v.1.0, both found in the Download Section.
 To flash the device with the flash tool follow the steps below.
 The Gamer-Pro is also equipped with this button.